stonemjs/docs/src/docs/architecture/continuum.md

 title: Continuum Architecture
 ---

-At the heart of Continuum Architecture lies a simple equation:
+At the heart of the Continuum Architecture lies a simple equation:

 > **Application = Domain × Context → Resolution**